rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/use_cases/knowledge_reuse.md

    meaning (e.g., `fines`).

    During free trial, you have access to a limited number of publicly available documents.
-To sync with your documents, please see [this guide](/docs/settings/integrations).
+To setup SingleDraft sync with your documents, please see [this guide](/docs/settings/integrations).

 2. **Basic Filtering**